meilisearch/engine-team/README.md

   <a href="https://docs.meilisearch.com/faq/">FAQ</a>
 </h4>

-The engine team owns all the repositories related to the engine-engine:
+The engine team owns all the following repositories:

+Main ones used to build Meilisearch:

 - [**Meilisearch**](https://github.com/meilisearch/meilisearch): the main Engine team repository containing the search engine.
 - [**Charabia**](https://github.com/meilisearch/charabia/): the tokenizer used by the search engine (in Meilisearch and in Milli).